-Sale of Shares.
-Pursuant to the terms of an investor rights agreement entered into on December 21, 2015 between the Company and Memorial Sloan Kettering Cancer Center (MSKCC), MSKCC has sold 4,961,956 shares of the Company's common stock.
-Under the terms of the agreement, MSKCC agreed to forebear from transferring or otherwise disposing of its approximately 5.7 million shares of the Company's common stock until the start of the Actimab-A Phase 2 clinical study (but, in no event until later than June 30, 2016).
+Sale of Common Shares.
+Pursuant to the terms of an investor rights agreement entered into on December 21, 2015 between the Company and Memorial Sloan Kettering Cancer Center (MSKCC), MSKCC has sold 992,826 shares of the Company's common stock through the date of this report.
+Under the terms of the agreement, MSKCC agreed to forebear from transferring or otherwise disposing of its approximately 5.7 million shares of the Company's common stock until the start of the Actimab-A Phase 2 clinical study.
+We started the Actimab-A Phase 2 clinical study in September 2016.
 Thereafter MSKCC shall be permitted to sell its shares subject to a weekly volume limitation of 150,000 shares (which limit may be increased to up to 250,000 shares per week to the extent any prior weekly allotments are not fully used) and applicable law so long as MSKCC maintains at least 25% of its current shareholding in the Company through December 31, 2016.
-MSKCC's sale of shares was reported on a Schedule 13D/A filed with the Securities and Exchange Commission on April 21, April 26, May 26, May 31, June 2, June 6, June 17, July 5, July 7, July 12 and July 14, 2016.
+MSKCC's sale of shares was reported on a Schedule 13D/A filed with the Securities and Exchange Commission on April 21, April 26, May 26, May 31, June 2, June 6, June 17, July 5, July 7, July 12, July 14, August 17, August 30 and September 1, 2016.